-- RULE 26.
-Standing Committees and Permanent Subcommittees Generally. (a) The Speaker shall appoint a chair, or cochairs, of every standing committee, permanent subcommittee, and select committee, if any.
-In the construction of these rules, the word "chair" as applied to a committee, extends to and includes a cochair of the committee.
-The Speaker shall have the exclusive right and authority to establish select committees, but this does not exclude the right of the House by resolution to establish select committees. - (b) The Speaker shall establish the number of members of each standing committee and standing subcommittee, and appoint the members in a manner to reflect the partisan membership of the House, except that the Committee on Ethics shall have an equal number of members of the majority and minority. - (c) Before appointing members of committees and subcommittees, the Speaker shall consult with the Minority Leader.
-The Speaker and Minority Leader shall consider members' committee preferences in making appointments and recommendations. - (d) The Speaker may not appoint new members to committees or permanent subcommittees after April 15 of an odd-numbered year or at any time during an even-numbered year except to fill vacancies caused by the resignation, death, removal, or inability to serve of a member.
-As to select committees established after March 1 of an odd-numbered year or during an even-numbered year, the Speaker may not appoint new members more than 60 calendar days after the select committee is established, except to fill vacancies caused by the resignation, death, removal, or inability to serve of a member.

-(e) Each chair of a permanent subcommittee shall be a vice-chair of the standing committee of which it is a permanent subcommittee.
-The Speaker may name other members as vice-chairs of the standing committee.
-The Speaker may name one or more vice-chairs for any standing committee not having permanent subcommittees.

-9 10 (f) A maximum of two chairs of a standing committee are entitled to vote in a permanent subcommittee of the standing committee.

-(g) Either the chair or acting chair, designated by the chair or by the Speaker, and five other members of the standing committee or permanent subcommittee, or a majority of the standing committee or permanent subcommittee, whichever is fewer, shall constitute a quorum of that standing committee or permanent subcommittee.
+RULE 26.
+Standing Committees and Permanent Subcommittees Generally. - (a) The Speaker shall appoint a chair, or cochairs, of every standing committee, permanent subcommittee, and select committee, if any.
+In the construction of these rules, the word "chair," as applied to a committee, extends to and includes a cochair of the committee.
+The Speaker shall have the exclusive right and authority to establish select committees, but this does not exclude the right of the House by resolution to establish select committees.

+- (b) The Speaker shall establish the number of members of each standing committee and permanent subcommittee and appoint the members in a manner to reflect the partisan membership of the House, except that the Committee on Ethics shall have an equal number of members of the majority and minority. - (c) Before appointing members of committees and subcommittees, the Speaker shall consult with the Minority Leader.
+The Speaker and Minority Leader shall consider members' committee preferences in making appointments and recommendations. - (d) Each chair of a permanent subcommittee shall be a vice-chair of the standing committee of which it is a permanent subcommittee, and the Speaker may name other members as vice-chairs of the standing committee.
+The Speaker may name one or more vice-chairs for any standing committee not having permanent subcommittees. - (e) The Chair of the Committee on Rules, Calendar, and Operations of the House, the Speaker Pro Tempore, the Majority Leader, and the Deputy Majority Leader are ex officio members of each standing committee and permanent subcommittee with the right to vote.
+The previous sentence does not apply to the Standing Committee on Ethics.
+Up to two chairs of the Appropriations Committee are entitled to vote in all other Appropriations Committees (Capital, Education, General Government, Health and Human Services, Information Technology, Justice and Public Safety, Agriculture and Natural and Economic Resources, and Transportation).
+The chair of the standing committee shall be a voting member of each permanent subcommittee of the standing committee. - (f) Either the chair or acting chair, designated by the chair or by the Speaker, and five other members of the standing committee or permanent subcommittee, or a majority of the standing committee or permanent subcommittee, whichever is fewer, shall constitute a quorum context requires otherwise.

+Committees

+Agriculture

+Appropriations

+Aging

+standing committees and subcommittees are:

+Alcoholic Beverage Control

+Appropriations, Capital

+Appropriations, Education

+and Economic Resources

+Banking

+Commerce

+Education - K-12

+Appropriations, Transportation

+Education - Community Colleges

+Education - Universities

+Elections and Ethics Law

+Appropriations, General Government

+Appropriations, Health and Human Services

+Appropriations, Information Technology

+Appropriations, Justice and Public Safety

+Appropriations, Agriculture and Natural

+of that standing committee or permanent subcommittee.
 A quorum of less than a majority of all the members must include at least one member of the minority party.

-(h) In any joint meeting of the Senate and House committees or subcommittees, the House standing committee or permanent subcommittee reserves the right to vote separately.
+For purposes of determining a quorum, the Chair of the Standing Committee on Rules, Calendar, and Operations of the House, the Speaker Pro Tempore, the Majority Leader, and the Deputy Majority Leader, when serving only as ex officio members under subsection (e) this rule, shall be counted among the the House standing committee or permanent subcommittee reserves the right to vote separately.

+reference in these rules to standing committees shall extend to select committees unless the

+In any joint meeting of the Senate and House committees or subcommittees,